ceccopierangiolieugenio/pyTermTk/_sources/tutorial/002-layout.rst.txt

     import TermTk as ttk

-        # Set the GridLayout as defaut in the terminal widget
+        # Set the GridLayout as default in the terminal widget
     gridLayout = ttk.TTkGridLayout(columnMinHeight=0,columnMinWidth=2)
     root = ttk.TTk(layout=gridLayout)